somu15/mastodon/doc/content/examples/example12.md

 ## Modeling using MOOSE modules

-The tank with water is modeled using the capabilities of the [modules/fluid_structure_interaction/index.md] and the [modules/tensor_mechanics/index.md].
+The tank with water is modeled using the capabilities of the Fluid Structure Interaction module and the [modules/tensor_mechanics/index.md].
 In particular, the tank is modeled using the following kernels in the [modules/tensor_mechanics/index.md]:

 - [`InertialForce`](InertialForce.md) kernel for the acceleration component
 - [`DynamicTensorMechanics`](DynamicTensorMechanicsAction.md) action for the stiffness component

-The fluid is modeled using the following kernels in the [modules/fluid_structure_interaction/index.md]:
+The fluid is modeled using the following kernels in the Fluid Structure Interaction module:

 - `AcousticInertia` kernel for the double time derivative of the fluid pressure
 - `Diffusion` kernel for the Laplacian of the fluid pressure